 Can I have an advocate if I am not in counseling at Cleveland Rape Crisis Center?

 Yes.
-Victim Assistance and Counseling Services are separate services at the Center, and you can utilize one or the other, or both.
-Survivors are welcome to engage with individual counseling before, during, and after they receive Victim Assistance, but it is not a requirement.
+Advocacy and Counseling Services are separate services at the Center, and you can utilize one or the other, or both.
+Survivors are welcome to engage with individual counseling before, during, and after they receive Advocacy, but it is not a requirement.

 Every healing journey is different, and we are here to support you in every way we can.